Alan Parry: Biography

 After covering Euro 96 for ITV, Parry left to join Sky TV by which time ITV's athletics portfolio had dwindled almost to nothing (he continued covering what little athletics ITV had left until 1997).
 Parry has also covered athletics for Sky, but his main role has been as a football commentator.
 For five years he was the Monday Night Football commentator, before working on the pay-per-view games on PremPlus for four years.
 In more recent times, Parry has been one of Sky's 'Big Five' commentators – including Martin Tyler, Ian Darke, Bill Leslie. and Rob Hawthorne (now 'Big Four' since Darke left Sky) – who commentate across a wide portfolio of matches in the Premier League, FA Cup, League Cup, Champions League, Europa League, and Football League.
 Parry has commentated on seven League Cup Finals for Sky.
 Parry is also the commentator for Wales' live international matches on Sky.

-Between 1998 and 2002 he also worked as a football commentator for Talksport and a presenter during the World Cup hosting a phone-in.
+Between 1998 and 2002 he also worked as a football commentator for Talk Radio UK (later rebranded as talkSPORT) and a presenter during the World Cup hosting a phone-in.
 In the 2002–03 season he presented Saturday afternoon football coverage on Capital Gold.

 The 2006–07 season was another busy one for Parry.
 As well as his core commitment of 1 live match from every weekend of the Premier League, (plus several live matches for overseas viewers for TWI), Parry covered several live matches from the UEFA Champions League, the Football League Championship and the League Cup.
 His season's highlights were the League Cup Final which he commentated on for the seventh time and the two-legged Champions League semi-final between Manchester United and AC Milan.
 During the summer he commentated on the Copa América for Sky, including the final.

 He, by his own admission, is a supporter of Liverpool which for a period of several years meant that he did not cover any of their matches for Sky.
 However, during this period he continued to regularly commentate on Liverpool matches on the TWI International feed for overseas Premiership viewers.
 His "ban" on Liverpool games for Sky seems to have been lifted, with his live commentary of Aston Villa vs. Liverpool on 29 December 2009.
 Parry has also been involved with Wycombe Wanderers for over ten years now including a spell as a director.

 Parry then became commentator of the revived Gladiators on Sky One replacing John Sachs.